DrupalizeMe/vagrant-intro-series/07-provisioning-chef/README.md

 Summary:

-1. Update Chef with the omnibus plugin for Vagrant.
-On the host machine, install the plugin:
-   - `$ vagrant plugin install vagrant-omnibus`
-   - Vagrantfile before Chef is run:
-     `config.omnibus.chef_version = :latest`
-1. Create the folder infrastructure for your Chef configuration files.
-   - `$ mkdir -p chef-recipes/roles`
-   - `$ mkdir -p chef-recipes/cookbooks`
+Working from scratch:

-2. Locate Chef cookbooks for AMP stack, drush, and Drupal-specific PHP libraries you want pre-loaded.
+1. Locate Chef cookbooks for AMP stack, drush, and Drupal-specific PHP libraries you want pre-loaded.
    - http://community.opscode.com/cookbooks/
-3. Place downloaded cookbooks into cookbooks `chef-reciples/cookbooks`.
+2. Place downloaded cookbooks into a sub-folder in your project directory.
+For example: `chef-recipes/cookbooks`.
-4. Create a new role configuration file for your LAMP in `chef-recipes/roles` which references the recipes you want to load.
+3. Create a role file to include all of the recipes (from each of the cookbooks) you want to load.
+This file can be placed into its own roles sub-directory.
+For example: `chef-recipes/roles/lamp_stack.rb`.
-5. Update the Vagrantfile to include:
+4. Update the Vagrantfile to include:
+   - path to cookbooks folder
    - path to roles folder
-   - path to cookbooks folder
-   - role to load for this server
+   - role(s) to load for this server
-   - overrides for any of the default settings
+   - new values for any of the default settings for your recipes
-6. Provision the machine to enable / set-up / trigger the Chef configuration settings:
+5. Provision the machine to enable / set-up / trigger the Chef configuration settings:
    - `$ vagrant provision`

 The machine is now configured, but does not have Drupal installed.
 This is on purpose.
 You probably have a specific Drupal project you're working on.
 If you don't, you can use the following instructions to set up a generic instance of Drupal.